The Black Panther Party

 Black Panther article in Black Scholar Journal on JSTOR

 There are many books about the Black Panther Party, some of which are collections of their writings, artwork, speeches, etc. Many members have also written memoirs of their experience in the group.
-For ones available through Enoch Pratt Free Library, search the catalog.
-Keep in mind, the Black Panther Party is also likely to be addressed in resources about the Civil Rights Movement, the Black Power Movement, and Black Nationalism.
+You can search the Library catalog to see material available through the Pratt (and Marina Interlibrary Loan, for materials available to borrow from other library systems).
+To see the widest possible selection, as also recommend searching on subjects such as the Civil Rights Movement, the Black Power Movement, and Black Nationalism.

 Key People